bkerley/bitcoind/README.md

 # Bitcoind

-Operating the `bitcoind` JSON-RPC API from Ruby.
+Automate your [Bitcoin](http://bitcoin.org/) transactions with this Ruby interface to the `bitcoind` JSON-RPC API.

 ## Connecting